Tinker-Twins/AutoDRIVE/README.md

 ## AutoDRIVE Testbed
 <p align="justify">
 AutoDRIVE Testbed is the hardware setup comprising of a scaled vehicle model (called Nigel) and a modular infrastructure development kit.
-The vehicle is equipped with a comprehensive sensor suite for redundant perception, a set of actuators for constrained motion control and a fully functional lighting system for illumination and signalling.
+The vehicle is equipped with a comprehensive sensor suite for redundant perception, a set of actuators for constrained motion control and a fully functional lighting system for illumination and signaling.
 It can be teleoperated (in manual mode) or self-driven (in autonomous mode).
 The infrastructure development kit comprises of various environment modules along with active and passive traffic elements.
 </p>

 - **Source Branch:** [AutoDRIVE Testbed](https://github.com/Tinker-Twins/AutoDRIVE/tree/AutoDRIVE-Testbed)